-Multi-source inventory (MSI) is an outstanding feature that supports store merchants to control their single or multi-channel inventories and sales channels.
+Multi source inventory is an outstanding feature that supports store merchants to control their single or multi-channel inventories and sales channels.
 Launching in 2018, it is designed to help ease the inventory management process from the admin panel.
-MSI is a highly recommended feature that retailers should utilize to better manage their eCommerce stores.
-In this article today, we would dive deep into the benefits of having MSI and what features it has to offer.
+MSI is a highly recommended feature retailers should utilize to manage their eCommerce stores better.
+In this article today, we will dive deep into the benefits of having MSI and what features it has to offer.

 The Benefits Of Having Multi-Source Inventory?

 Multi-source inventory, MSI in short, allows retailers to manage all inventory sources without any third-party extensions or platforms.
 With MSI, it is possible to link multiple inventory sources to one or many websites.
 The amount of product added is calculated based on the sources made available for that website.

 - Enhancing physical location management, sources, and its products

 - Increasing store sales efficiently and enhancing customer experiences thanks to better inventory visibility